heliosdrm/GRUtils.jl/docs/src/internals/createplots.md

 ```@docs
 Geometry(::Symbol)
+Geometry(::Geometry)
 ```

-There is also a function `geometries` to create vectors of `Geometry` objects from the input data easily, taking advantage of multiple dispatch:
+There is also a function `geometries` to create vectors of `Geometry` objects from the input data easily, or to fetch them from an already existing plot, taking advantage of multiple dispatch:

 ```@docs
 geometries